Muz32/credit-risk-classification/README.md

 - **True Positives (TP): 563** - These are high-risk loans correctly predicted as high-risk.

 ## Summary
 The overall accuracy of the model is immensely high at a score of 0.99.
-This signifies that the model correctly classifies almost all of the loans correctly.
+This signifies that the model correctly classifies almost all of the loans.

-Looking at the individual class scores for identifying healthy loans, it is noted that the model performs excellently, with high precision and recall scores which are both close to 1.00.
+When looking at the individual class scores for identifying healthy loans, the model performs excellently, with precision and recall scores both close to 1.00.

-On the other hand, the model also performs well for identifying high-risk loans, with good precision (0.85) and recall (0.91) scores.
+For identifying high-risk loans, the model also performs well, with a good precision of 0.85 and a recall of 0.91.
 However, there is still some room for improvement, especially in reducing the false positives (102) and false negatives (56).

-The weighted average metrics are close to 1.00, suggesting the model handles the imbalance between classes well, given that there are many more healthy loans than high-risk loans.
+The weighted average metrics are close to 1.00, suggesting that the model handles the imbalance between classes well, given that there are many more healthy loans than high-risk loans.

-In light of the above, it is deduced that the model performs exceptionally in predicting the creditworthiness of new borrowers. **It is recommended that the trained logistic regression model be used to help in ascertaining whether loans to new borrowers should be approved or rejected.**
+In light of the above, it is deduced that the model performs exceptionally well in predicting the creditworthiness of new borrowers.  **It is recommended that the trained logistic regression model be used to help in ascertaining whether loans to new borrowers should be approved or rejected.**